m1nce/wrmodel/README.md

 Only three columns - `'team kpm'`, `'dpm'`, and `'earned gpm'` - are standardized as this data contains larger numbers and/or contains numbers that are mainly below 1.
 Since the rest of the columns contain integer data, standardizing the previously defined columns allows easier understanding and use.

-After running the columns through the pipeline and running DecisionTreeClassifier, we discovered that the accuracy is roughly 0.962.
+After running the columns through the pipeline and running DecisionTreeClassifier, we discovered that the accuracy is about 0.963.
 We then decided to implement GridSearch on the pipeline to get the hyperparameters that would perform the best.
-After fitting it on the train data, we were able to see that the hyperparameters of gini, 20 max depth, 4 minimum samples per leaf, and 2 minimum samples for each split were the best.
-After applying the best parameters in our model, we found that the accuracy improved slighty to an accuracy score of 0.968.
+After fitting it on the train data, we were able to see that the hyperparameters of gini, max depth of none, 4 minimum samples per leaf, and 5 minimum samples for each split were the best.
+After applying the best parameters in our model, we found that the accuracy improved slightly to an accuracy score of 0.968.

 We believe these columns are the best since they give a more comprehensive picture of what the game shaped out to be in the end.
-Unlike the 10 minute mark, we are able to use the aggregates to have a holistic view of the overall performance of teams and use this information to more accurately predict win/loss.
+Unlike the 10-minute mark, we are able to use the aggregates to have a holistic view of the overall performance of teams and use this information to more accurately predict win/loss.

 Thus, GridSearch is likely much better than our baseline model due to the hyperparameters we discovered and the different columns we used.